-O.Human_Interface Reliable Human Interface
+O.Human\Interface Reliable Human Interface

-The TOE shall supply a trusted communication path with human users physically independant from application path.
-This trusted path will ensure that the identification, authentication and management data of TOE users are transmitted correctly and in a confidential way to the TOE.
+The TOE shall supply a trusted communication path with human users physically independent from application path.
+This trusted path will ensure that the identification, authentication and management data of TOE users, the same as keys imported using this interface are transmitted correctly and in a confidential way to the TOE.

-O.Secure_loading Secure loading of the TOE
+O.Secure\loading Secure loading of the TOE